 I’ve been to a lot of islands in the Philippines but one of the most beautiful and unique islands I’ve been to is Biri Island in Samar.
 Its rock formation is quite distinct from other destinations I’ve been to locally and even abroad, making this island a must-go-to destination in my country.

-A trip down memory lane is when my family was invited to visit Northern Samar by my aunt, the wife of my uncle when she came home from the US with my cousins to have a vacation in the Philippines after so many years of not going home.
+A trip down memory lane is when my family was invited to visit Northern Samar by my aunt, the wife of my uncle when she came home from the US with my cousins to have a vacation in the Philippines.
 Since we’ve never been to her birthplace in the province, my family joined them during their trip there in 2018.

 We booked the cheapest flight we could find via Philippine Airlines from Manila to Catarman, Samar, which is also the nearest airport if you’re going to San Jose, Northern Samar.
 Flights going to Samar is a bit tricky since they don’t fly there daily and plane ticket is quite expensive compared to other destinations like Cebu or Boracay.
 Today when I checked it’s around Php5000+ one way and it can even go higher from what I remember back then.